slive3718/abstract_imast/README.md

 ## :bangbang: IMPORTANT

+    This application is an instance of the Abstract submission system.
+    This application is modified to suit the needs of the Asia Pacific region and adapt the centralized abstract submission system using single User database.

 #### :question: What is this project?
      This project is an instance of the Abstract submission which is dedicated for a particular client.